SurvivalW/OPTracker-frontend/README.md

 https://survivalw.github.io/OPTracker-frontend/

-# THIS IS JUST THE FRONTEND
+# THIS IS JUST THE FRONT END

 # Practice Project – First Steps in Web Development